Userra Law: Everything You Need to Know

 It is important that employers talk to the ombudsman service before they make decisions on reemploying military personnel or rewriting contracts.
 Under USERRA, it is unlawful to deny employment based on one's past, present, or future service commitments.
 While many employers might be concerned about the timing of training and service, they can overcome the difficulties and protect their own interest, as well as the rights of their employees.

 If you need help with USERRA law, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.